-How to water propagate indoor plants (the simple guide for beginners)
+How to water propagate indoor plants (the simple step-by-step guide with photos)

 Except I wasn't entirely sure what a node was, let alone where to cut...